 NO penetrator, steel core, armor piercing, bi-metal, M855, tracer or similar.

 NO M193 / XM193 / 193 ammunition or similar.
 No ‘magnetic’ ammo.

-Recommended for Training: PMC Bronze .223 55 grain, or similar ammunition with a velocity of less than 3000 fps (16″ barrel).
+Recommended for Training: PMC Bronze .223 55 grain, or similar ammunition with a similar velocity.
 This will reduce damage to steel and electronic equipment on the ranges.
 For AK ammo, ensure it complies with the requirements above.